dhhruv/Sudoku-Solver/README.md

 | `h`               | Gives a Hint.
 Displays a random correct value on the board.     |

 ## Requirements:
-In order to run the Script, the require **Python & PyGame** and you can install the requirements using:
+To run Sudoku Solver, you'll need to have Python and PyGame installed on your system.
+You can install the necessary requirements using pip:
 ```
 pip install -r requirements.txt
 ```

 ## Execution:
 - Clone this repository using
 ```
 git clone https://github.com/dhhruv/Sudoku-Solver.git
 ```
 **OR**
-Zip Download the Repository and Extract it's contents.
+- Zip Download the Repository and Extract it's contents.
 - Now run the [SudokuGUI](https://github.com/dhhruv/Sudoku-Solver/blob/master/SudokuGUI.py) file directly in your Terminal using
 ```
 python SudokuGUI.py
 ```